-LX Factory is one of the top things to do in Lisbon and one of the city’s coolest spots.
+LX Factory, Lisbon is one of the city’s coolest spots.
 Filled with restaurants, bars, shops and some snap-worthy street art, it’s a real find in the otherwise quiet neighbourhood of Alcântara.

 LX Factory might win the prize for one of the coolest settings in Lisbon.
 Housed in an old manufacturing complex under the Ponte de 25 Abril Bridge, it’s the perfect example of urban regeneration done well.